james2406/CodeFirstGirls-York2016/5-javascript/README.md

 // crtl + enter / shift + enter

-In javascript we can create code that only runs when conditions are true.
-This is done by writting an 'if statement'
+In javascript, we can create code that only runs when conditions are true.
+This is done by writing an 'if statement'

 1. if - statement type
 2. brackets - where our condition goes